farcasterxyz/docs/docs/reference/frames/spec.md

 />
 ```

 The `mint` action allows the user to mint an NFT.
-Clients that support relaying or initiating onchain transactions may enhance the mint button by relaying a transaction or interacting with the user's walletl.
+Clients that support relaying or initiating onchain transactions may enhance the mint button by relaying a transaction or interacting with the user's wallet.
 Clients that do not fall back to linking to an external URL.

 The `target` property must be a valid `CAIP-10` address, plus an optional token ID.